mhantsch/maxtend/BACKGROUND.md

 Also, the NMX and NM2 layers on the UHK add a “cursor pad” using the / (up), R-Alt (left), R-Win (down) and R-Control (right) keys.

 *Note:* In later iterations of the UHK setup, this functionality was augmented by the `NumTab` key: A tap on Tab still functions as Tab, but holding down Tab activates the number pad (through an additional layer).
 Eventually, `NumTab` became my preference over NMX/NM2.

+*Note 2:* In even further iterations of the UHK setup, a variant of `NumTab` can now be activated with the left `Fn` key.
+A tap on left `Fn` now functions as Tab, and holding it down activates a slightly different number pad sitting a row lower than the original `NumTab`.
+This makes it position-compatible with the number pad layer on ErgoTravel and Corne keyboards (see the *lower* layer in the [ZMK configuration](zmk/README-ZMK.md)).

 ![image](https://github.com/mhantsch/maxtend/assets/591785/0445a8a2-d7b6-4227-ac7e-af582ac268ec)